mlhartme/stool/client/documentation.md

     stool list

 to see what you have created and not yet removed.
-To switch to another stage, run

-    stool select otherstage

 Use